 Let’s break down the initials first, then we’ll come back to the idea of it being ‘a manual for the brain’.

-Neurolinguistic Programming, the complex official name of NLP, stands for
+Neurolinguistic Programming, the complex official name for NLP, stands for:

 Programming: how we seem to sometimes think, decide and behave in habitual ways that are often not very useful to us and cause us problems.